krakrukra/PocketAdmin/README.md

 7. User has several configuration options available, none of which require a firmware update.
 You can set which serial number and VID / PID values to use, how the device should show up
 (keyboard+mouse+disk or keyboard+mouse only), change keyboard layout, hide a particular
-memory region on the USB disk, show fake storage capacity to the host, etc.
+memory region on the USB disk, show fake storage capacity, make disk read-only, etc.

 8. Has a special HID-only method of exfiltrating data into a file, known as keystroke reflection.
 It allows to extract small amounts of data even from very restricted and air-gapped computers.